Vector35/binaryninja-api/examples/llil_parser/README.md

 * https://cmake.org/ Required for this example
 * We will be using Visual Studio 2017 however if want to use a different version simply run the `cmake -G` command to find the alternative name to use in the cmake commands below, be sure to use the Win64 version.

+Note: if you havent installed binary ninja into a default location then you will need to edit the cmake file and also the `std::string get_plugins_directory()` function in the `.cpp` file

 # Building the BinaryNinja API
 ```
 git clone https://github.com/Vector35/binaryninja-api.git